 Physical Activity Sector

-The parks and green spaces in 78744 and 78745 have historically been underfunded, leaving most neighborhood parks effectively unusable.
-Lack of lighting has invited crime, lack of amenities has discouraged utilization, and lack of programming has prevented resident engagement in parks.
+At the start of GAVA’s implementation, many parks and green spaces in 78744 and 78745 had been historically been underfunded, limiting their usability.
+Lack of lighting invited crime, lack of amenities discouraged utilization, and limited programming prevented resident engagement in parks and recreation facilities.

 Through the Adopt-a-Park program, residents and neighborhood leaders have officially formed park adoption teams for eight city-owned parks and four Austin Independent School District park sites in 78744 and 78745.
 They are also stewarding four ¼-mile (or more) stretches of greenbelt along Williamson Creek.